This page discusses how comments are managed on this site.

 One of the tools used to stop spam on comments is the ReCaptcha service provided by Google.
-Most users will see a checkbox that you check to continue.
-If you are considered of moderate or poor reputation (perhaps just on one occasion), you’ll get a collection of images to match.
+The checkbox and 2nd chance feature are no longer available.
+Instead Version 3 is used which is “invisible”.
 If you have a problem passing the test, be aware of the following;

 - Make sure your browser is up to date – old browsers will more likely have a problem.
-Chrome, Firefox, Edge, Safari, etc are all OK – just be sure to have the latest version, or at least a recent version.
+Chrome, Firefox, Edge, Safari, etc. are all OK – just be sure to have the latest version, or at least a recent version.
 If you are using Internet Explorer, be sure you are not using compatibility mode.
 It’s recommended that you do not use Internet Explorer – it’s fast going obsolete.

 - Do not disable cookies – if you have banned cookies or have recently cleared them, your “reputation” may be questioned.
 If you don’t know what cookies are, it’s 99.9% likely these are enabled.

 - Your email address is irrelevant to ReCaptcha

-- Your IP address (your computer electronic address) IS relevant – maybe someone else using the Internet in your house has a bad reputation or maybe your Internet provider condones spam.
+- Your IP address (your computer electronic address) IS relevant – maybe someone else using your WiFi has a bad reputation or maybe your Internet provider condones spam.